-- Request that the home owner takes responsibility for the management of those materials - Remove materials from site for disposal / recovery.
+- · Request that the homeowner takes responsibility for the management of those materials - Remove materials from site for disposal / recovery.

 If following the second option, the materials must be stored securely and taken to an agreed collection point under the control of Persimmon, where they can be collected ready for their onward disposal / recovery (by a suitably licenced waste management contractor).
-A Waste Transfer Note must be completed (see below for further details).